City of Asylum: Jazz Poetry Month

 Jazz Poetry was the first event put on by City of Asylum in 2005.
 It was a collaboration between Huang Xiang and jazz musician Oliver Lake.
 City of Asylum continued to host Jazz Poetry annually.
 In 2016, the format changed from a single concert to a full month of concerts.

 River of Words

 River of Words is a public art installation by exiled Venezuelan writer and artist resident Israel Centeno.
 The installation involved a choice of 100 words, all relevant to Pittsburgh, of which Mexican War Street neighbors were invited to display on the wall, door, or window of their houses.
 The representation of the words were designed by Venezuelan artists Carolina Arnal and Gisela Romero.

 Sampsonia Way magazine

-The City of Asylum publishes a magazine called Sampsonia Way which has publishes English translations of exiled writers.
+The City of Asylum publishes a magazine called Sampsonia Way which contains English translations of exiled writers.
 The publication's goal is to fight censorship and celebrate free expression in literature.